yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ### :heavy_exclamation_mark: Application notes

-Freshly released boards with special features (e.g. more Flash, additional PSRAM, exotic display) are only fully supported by the ESP32 development framework after being added to the official ESP32 board list!

-Sometimes this takes weeks/month or (rarely) does not happen at all.
-If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list which is similar in features to your new board (e.g. set _board = esp32-s3-devkitc-1_ in platformio.ini for LILYGO's brand new ESP32-S3-1.9inch-Display-DevBoard).
+Freshly released boards with special features (e.g. more Flash, additional PSRAM, exotic display) are sometimes only fully supported by the ESP32 development framework after being added to its official ESP32 board list!
+This might take weeks/month or (rarely) does not happen at all.
+If your board is not yet on the board list and you want to start programming it anyway then you must select another, already known board from the list which is similar in features to your new board (e.g. set _board = esp32-s3-devkitc-1_ in platformio.ini for LILYGO's brand new ESP32-S3-1.9inch-Display-DevBoard).

-In this case you might not be able to access all Flash or other features and/or build logs very annoyingly report incorrect Flash/PSRAM sizes.
-Examples like [Test-ESP32-S3-1.9inch_RAM-PSRAM](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard_(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) will tell you the true sizes though.
+In this case, be aware, you might not be able to access all features and build logs might report incorrect port numbers, memory sizes, etc. Provided example [Test-ESP32-S3-1.9inch_RAM-PSRAM](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard_(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) demonstrates how to reveal the true memory sizes.
 Have a look at this example's files _Build.log_ & _Serial_Output.log_ to see above mentioned discrepancies.

 ### :zap: Useful settings in platformio.ini